louketo/louketo-proxy/README.md

 #### **Forwarding Signing HTTPS Connect**

 Handling HTTPS requires man in the middling the TLS connection.
 By default if no -tls-ca-cert and -tls-ca-key is provided the proxy will use the default certificate.
-If you wish to verify the trust, you'll need to generate a CA, for example
+If you wish to verify the trust, you'll need to generate a CA, for example.

 ```shell
 [jest@starfury keycloak-proxy]$ openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ca.key -out ca.pem